Ethylene carbonate: Applications

 Ethylene carbonate is used as a polar solvent with a molecular dipole moment of 4.9 D, only 0.1 D lower than that of propylene carbonate.

 It can be used as a high permittivity component of electrolytes in lithium batteries and lithium-ion batteries.
 Other components like diethyl carbonate, ethyl methyl carbonate, dimethyl carbonate and methyl acetate can be added to those electrolytes in order to decrease the viscosity and melting point.

+Ethylene carbonate was a universal component of an electrolyte in earlier (prior to ca. 2010) lithium-ion batteries, since it is responsible for the formation of the solid electrolyte interphase on the anode.
+Since EC is solid at room temperature, it was mixed with propylene carbonate.
+As dimethylcarbonate and other dialkylcarbonates became commercially available, they replaced ethylene carbonate in some modern lithium-ion batteries.

 A typical sodium intercalation type battery would use an electrolyte consisting of: fluoroethylene carbonate (FEC) (99%), metallic Na (99.9%), and 1.0 M sodium perchlorate (NaClO4) solutions in ethylene carbonate and diethyl carbonate (EC/DEC), 1:1 v/v% battery-grade, mixed with FEC (10% by weight).

 Ethylene carbonate is also used as plasticizer, and as a precursor to vinylene carbonate, which is used in polymers and in organic synthesis.

 Oxalyl chloride is produced commercially from ethylene carbonate.
 Photochlorination gives the tetrachloroethylene carbonate: